kuri65536/GenieExamples/gnome-wiki/XmlSample.md

 # Projects/Vala/XmlSample - GNOME Wiki!

-## XML Vala Sample
+## XML Genie Sample
-The libxml2 binding is somewhat odd to use from Vala since you must do manual memory management via pointers.
-An alternative is to use the GObject-based abstraction layer/wrapper GXml, written in Vala.
+The libxml2 binding is somewhat odd to use from Genie since you must do manual memory management via pointers.
+An alternative is to use the GObject-based abstraction layer/wrapper GXml, written in Genie.
 Anyway, here's the sample:

 ```genie
 // vala-test:examples/libxml2.vala